 How do I do core work?

 Core training is a huge part of the fitness industry because everybody wants a great core, but most of the time it’s a brutal, gruelling part of training that everyone hates.
 The best way to structure core work isn’t to do 45-minute “ab blasts” or whatever your aunt’s useless PT said, but to provide yourself with a sustainable, long-term approach to core training that you might even enjoy!

 The way we’d recommend training the core is through 1-2 supersets of 2-4 exercises each day or two, with a focus on balancing the different functions of the core.
 An example of this might be:

 Exercise 3: 12 V-ups

-This example is great because it doesn?t even need a gym or any equipment: core work is all about stability and movement, so there are a wealth of movements you can perform at home that make it easy to fit into your routine.
-Even if you just spend a few minutes whilst watching TV, you can use the ad breaks to build a strong, sexy set of abs (Ab breaks, if you will).
-Performing these kinds of movements every day, or every other day, will ensure that you put in enough work, and eventually it will be possible to add weight to the movements or graduate to more difficult movements entirely.
+This example is great because it doesn’t even need a gym or any equipment: core work is all about stability and movement, so there are a wealth of movements you can perform at home that makes it easy to fit into your routine.
+Even if you just spend a few minutes whilst watching TV, you can use the ad breaks to build a strong, sexy set of abs (Ab breaks if you will).
+Performing these kinds of movements every day, or every other day, will ensure that you put in enough work, and eventually, it will be possible to add weight to the movements or graduate to more difficult movements entirely.

 Core strength and diet are both essential parts of developing the best, visible set of abs and other core muscles to give your torso the chiselled, stable appearance seen in so many top-level athletes.
-Don?t be sold on the fads or hype: the only way to see your abs ? and make them look impressive ? is hard work and proper nutrition and strength training.
+Don’t be sold on the fads or hype: the only way to see your abs ? and make them look impressive, is through hard work and proper nutrition and strength training.